lokeshs333/NEWS_APP/README.md

 # NEWS_APP
 MADE A NEWSAPP USING REACT

+Here i have used an ppopular api called news-api which is fetching the data fron there then i have placed those news or we can say data systimatically.
-when someone will click the Technology menu
+And from this project I have learnt various things say concepts like props, react router how to featch data from api's. when someone will click the Technology menu
 <img width="1680" alt="Screenshot 2023-05-27 at 9 16 24 PM" src="https://github.com/lokeshs333/NEWS_APP/assets/73874665/5b4f7a5f-5bcf-44b2-856c-c1c4ca547312">
 when someone will click the sports menu